 By 1052, when William supposedly traveled to England while Earl Godwine was in exile, Edward’s alleged gratitude may have cooled somewhat.
 It’s hard to say.
 William’s visit to England is by no means certain; some historians thought he would have been too busy putting down rebellions to leave his country even for a short time.
 If he did visit England, it is claimed that Edward offered him the crown at this point.
 Still, given the king’s knowledge that it was up to the Witan to decide the succession, it’s curious why he would have done so.
 However, considering his antagonism toward the Godwines (he put the queen in a nunnery while Godwine was in exile), perhaps he did it out of spite.
 Perhaps he knew there would never be children from his own marriage (was Edward celibate?
 Another unanswered question).

 There is another scenario concerning Robert of Jumièges, former Archbishop of Canterbury and arch-enemy of Earl Godwine.
 Robert is one of the Normans who fled from London once it was clear that Godwine was back in control.
-It is probable that he kidnapped the hostages, Godwine’s son Wulfnoth and nephew Hakon, and brought them to Normandy.
-In this interpretation, he might have been acting on his own when he told William that Edward was declaring him heir to the English throne, and here are the hostages to guarantee his promise—hostages agreed to by Godwine and the other great earls.
+It is probable that he kidnapped the hostages, Godwine’s son Wulfnoth and grandson Hakon, and brought them to Normandy.
+In this interpretation, Jumièges might have been acting on his own when he told William that Edward was declaring him heir to the English throne, and here are the hostages to guarantee his promise—hostages agreed to by Godwine and the other great earls.
 I don’t see how Godwine would have agreed to this, since he didn’t even know about it!
 So my interpretation is that Archbishop Robert concocted this pledge as an effective revenge on Godwine and all of England for kicking him out.
 And this is the scenario I develop in THE SONS OF GODWINE.

 If this is the case, it’s very possible that Harold Godwineson had no idea William was harboring thoughts for the crown when he visited Normandy in 1064.
 Again, historians don’t even agree to his motives for going.
 Some believe—and the Normans contend—that Edward sent Harold across the Channel to confirm his pledge of the crown.
 Personally, I think Harold would have been unwilling to discharge this errand (depending on whether or not he harbored his own designs on the crown).
 If Harold had gone to Normandy to reaffirm Edward’s promise, why would William feel the need to make him swear an oath?